mlrun/mlrun/docs/change-log/index.md

 <a id="api-130"></a>
 ### Deprecated and removed APIs
 Starting with v1.3.0, and continuing in subsequent releases, obsolete functions are getting removed from the code.
-See [Deprecations](#deprecations).
+See [Deprecations and removed code](#deprecations-and-removed-code).

 ### Closed issues